 Exploring different textures is the way children navigate themselves through the world around them.

-From very early on they discover textures such as:
+From very early on they discover sensory textures such as:

-Touch and textures is one of the most valuable tools you can share with your toddler and preschooler.
+Touch and textures are one of the most valuable tools you can share with your toddler and preschooler.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-If you want a sand that molds together and is less grainy, try kinetic sand.
+If you want to use sand that molds together and is less grainy, try kinetic sand.

 Do I allow my one-year-old to climb into the sand sensory bin?